 Difficulty Diagnosing Mesothelioma

 Mesothelioma is difficult to diagnose because it’s rare—most doctors don’t get a chance to see, or even treat, the disease during their career.
 It also looks like other cancers on imaging scans, like x-rays, and is even hard to identify under a microscope.
-To correctly diagnose mesothelioma, your doctor must have enough experience treating the disease to know what it looks like and to differentiate it from other diseases.

 Asking for a Second Opinion